FAI-Solutions/open-webui-extensions/ollama-usage-monitor/README.md

 ### Step 1: Download and install

-Download and Install from [openwebui-ollama-usage-monitor](https://openwebui.com/posts/4c6e3d6b-e65a-4c10-99a9-d9b4a75176c3).
+Download and Install from Open WebUI [Marketplace](https://openwebui.com/posts/4c6e3d6b-e65a-4c10-99a9-d9b4a75176c3).
 Press the `GET` button and select the installation option that suits you best.

 ### Step 2: Configuration